 We filed a Form SD (Specialized Disclosure Report in relation to Conflict Minerals) with the U.S. Securities and Exchange Commission on May 26, 2020, a copy of which is available at the link below, as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, setting forth the results of our due diligence inquiry, as described in such Form SD.

-Gerdau, in line with the best corporate governance practices, will begin the Quiet Period for the disclosure of its second quarter results on July 23, 2019.
-As of this date, inclusive, Gerdau will be prevented from providing clarification or commenting on any type of information related to quarter’s results and prospects.
+In line with the best corporate governance practices and applicable standards, Gerdau adopts a fifteen (15)-day Quiet Period prior to the disclosure of its quarterly and annual financial statements.
+During the Quiet Period, Gerdau will not be allowed to provide clarification or comment on any type of information related to quarterly results and prospects.
 This initiative seeks to ensure the equity of the information disclosed.

 Transparency, accountability and fairness are the principles that guide the companies that adopt the best corporate governance practices.
 With the aim of improving their relationship with shareholders and the quality of the management of the business, Metalúrgica Gerdau S.A. and Gerdau S.A. have elected, at the General Shareholders’ Meetings, two independent members for their Boards of Directors.
 These officers are independent and contribute to the accomplishment of the Board’s routines, which consist mainly of the development strategies, approval budgets, establishment of investment and dividend policies and the definition of the capital and shareholding structures of the companies.
 According to the “Code of Corporate Governance Best Practices” outlined by the Brazilian Institute for Corporate Governance (IBGC), the presence of independent members ensure professionalism, independence and transparency of the Boards.